This site uses affiliate links and I may earn a commission at no extra cost to you.

-This easy-to-assemble Christmas Wreath Charcuterie Board is the perfect holiday centerpiece!
-An edible wreath with a stunning assembly of sweet fall and winter fruits, chewy cookies and dried fruits, crunchy nuts and crackers, fresh herbs, jams, and delicious briny olives from our friends at California Ripe Olives.
-It is a vibrant and joyous display of our favorite finger food delights in a group-sized platter.
+This quick and easy Christmas Wreath Charcuterie Board is the perfect eye catching holiday centerpiece!
+It’s an edible wreath of sweet fall and winter fruits, chewy cookies and dried fruits, and crunchy nuts and crackers.
+Topped off with fresh herbs, jams, and delicious briny olives from our friends at California Ripe Olives.
+This vegan Christmas charcuterie board is a vibrant and delicious display of our favorite finger food delights in a group-sized platter.

 Christmas Wreath Charcuterie Board